 Many believers mistakenly assume if there is an unpleasant emotion in the dream, then it is soulish and should be dismissed as “not from God.”
-However, what I have found most often is that if I feel anxiety or anger in my dream that is actually Holy Spirit highlighting that dark emotion, encouraging me to repent of it and surrender it to Him so He can replace it with His peace and love.
-If I (consciously or not) ignore or suppress my feelings during the day, I’ll end up having these types of dreams at night and they are simply a red flag from the Lord indicating some prayer work needs to be done.
+However, what I have found most often is that if I feel anxiety or anger in my dream that is actually Holy Spirit highlighting that emotion, encouraging me to surrender it to Him so He can replace it with His peace and love.
+If I (consciously or not) ignore or suppress my feelings during the day and don’t process them before I go to sleep, I’ll end up having these types of dreams at night.
+They are simply a red flag from the Lord indicating some prayer work needs to be done.
 Therefore it is not a “soul” dream to disregard; it is an invitation from God to have a conversation with Him about these heart issues.

 Similarly, when teaching on children’s dreams I often share the testimony of two boys who picked up on the spiritual atmosphere of the city they were staying in on a mission trip.
 The children both had violent and bloody nightmares two nights in a row, which might be dismissed as simply their own fears of being in an unfamiliar place, or most likely, a demonic attack.